D-arioSpace/astroquery/docs/index.rst

 ----------------------

 * `astropy <https://pypi.org/project/astropy/>`_ library has been added as required package.
-* *neocc.py* module has been renamed to *core.py* in order to be consitent with Astroquery.
+* *neocc.py* module has been renamed to *core.py* in order to be consistent with Astroquery.
 * *core.py* has been modified in order to be consistent with Astroquery (main class and static methods).
 * Dates/time columns or data have been converted to datetime ISO format.
 * Abbreviations contain now complete expressions (e.g., *close_appr_upcoming* to *close approaches_upcoming*)
 * The documentation explains how to obtain JSON and Table format from data retrieved from the library.
+* Time performance improvenment in obtaining physical properties.

 ----------------------
 Bug Fixes